zyuxuan0115/weekly-meeting/_posts/2023-11-18-nightcore-llvm.markdown

 		* using `libunwind` to get the function caller info from the call stack.

 ### understand how nightcore's external call works
+- about `rsync`
+	+ `rsync` is a program that behaves in much the same way that rcp does, but has many more options and uses the `rsync` remote-update protocol to greatly speed up file transfers when the destination file is being updated.
+	+ The `rsync` remote-update protocol allows rsync to transfer just the differences between two sets of files across the network connection, using an efficient checksum-search algorithm described in the technical report that accompanies this package.

+- about `NGINX`
+	+ `NGINX` is open source software for web serving, reverse proxying, caching, load balancing, media streaming, and more.
+It started out as a web server designed for maximum performance and stability.

+- more about `docker build`
+	+

 ### measure vhive’s function invocation time